WHAT IS THE TRAVEL SUSTAINABLE PROGRAM BY BOOKING.COM?

 – 70% of global travellers say they’d be more likely to choose a sustainable accommodation, regardless of whether they were looking for one or not

-– 78% of global travellers intend to stay in a sustainable property at least once in the coming year
+– 78% of global travellers intend to stay in a sustainable property at least once in the coming year.

 THE BOOKING.COM TRAVEL SUSTAINABLE PROGRAM

-They span five separate categories:
+They spanned five separate categories:

 1. Water